SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-16-monogame-nuget-packages-are-go.markdown

 # Getting installed

 If you are familiar with NuGet then this will all be familiar to you, if you haven’t (1: where have you been?
-2: stop what you are doing and read up on it&nbsp; :P) then using these packages is very simple.
+2: stop what you are doing and read up on it  :P) then using these packages is very simple.

 > \*Note, if you are installing the packages into an existing MonoGame project built using the existing templates, there are some clean-up tasks you will need to do first to remove the existing MonoGame references and project fixes, see below!